volt0/delivery-pipeline-training/steps/11-monitoring/README.md

 ## Data model:  Metric names, labels and values

+Every time series is uniquely identified by its metric name and a set of key-value pairs, also known as labels.

 `` <metric name>{<label name>=<label value>, ...} ``

 api_http_requests_total{method="POST", handler="/messages"}

+## Metric types

+* __Counter__ A counter is a cumulative metric that represents a single numerical value that only ever goes up.
+* __Gauge__ A gauge is a metric that represents a single numerical value that can arbitrarily go up and down.
+* __Histogram__ A histogram samples observations (usually things like request durations or response sizes) and counts them in configurable buckets.
+* __Summary__ Similar to a histogram, a summary samples observations (usually things like request durations and response sizes).

 ## Query Examples